MorariuT/Contest_Site_Scraper/README.md

 Access this url for result: file:///Users/tudor/Documents/Work AI/Cramschool_HW1/plots/morariu.tudor/report_codeforces_morariu.tudor.html
 ```

+## Outputs

+The tool generates a `HTML` file for a user-site combination, and places it in ./plots/[username].
+The `CSV` files containing the raw data extrated from the contest site are placed in the ./submissions/[username].

 ## Extending the tool

 The tool was made with modular individual site scrapers.